Aktar Islam: Early life

 Islam was born and brought up in Birmingham, England.
 His parents are from Bangladesh and came to Britain in the late 1970s.
 He is the second eldest of five sons.

 Islam attended Prince Albert School.
 At the age of 13, Islam's first job was working at his father's restaurant.

 Career

-Aktar Islam started working in the restaurant industry from the age of 13, his first restaurant project; Karma in Shirley Solihull was launched when he was 20.
+Islam started working in the restaurant industry at the age of 13.
+His first restaurant project, Karma in Shirley Solihull, was launched when he was 20.

-In 2007, he launched his cookbook and DVD, called the Spice of Life, in collaboration with Warwick University Medical school.
+In 2007, he launched his cookbook and DVD named the Spice of Life, in collaboration with Warwick University Medical school.